jdmulligan/JETSCAPE-analysis/README.md

 ## Overview

-This repository contains basic tools to run and analyze Jetscape events in HepMC3 format.
+This repository contains basic tools to generate and analyze Jetscape events in HepMC3 format.

-The script `doJetAnalysis.py` is the top-level script, which allows you to:
+## Generating events

-1. Generate Jetscape events, including automated machinery to launch a set of pt-hat bins
+The script `generate/generate_jetscape_events.py` generates JETSCAPE events, including automated machinery to launch a set of pt-hat bins.
-2. Analyze Jetscape events, producing an output ROOT file
-3. Aggregate the results from the set of pt-hat bins, and plot the analysis results

-The analysis machinery (step 2) consists of a run macro `runJetscapeAnalysis.C` which steers an analysis task `JetscapeAnalysis`.

-## Pre-requisites
+### Pre-requisites

-These tools exist independently of the Jetscape framework, however it is recommended to run the script from inside the Jetscape docker container, in order to automatically satisfy pre-requisites (HepMC, ROOT).
+To generate JETSCAPE events, you must first build the JETSCAPE package itself: https://github.com/JETSCAPE/JETSCAPE We recommend to use Docker to do so: https://github.com/JETSCAPE/JETSCAPE/tree/master/docker

-Assuming you have a Jetscape docker according to the Jetscape instructions (with a shared folder located at `~/jetscape-docker`, containing the Jetscape repository at `~/jetscape-docker/JETSCAPE`), you should do (from outside the docker container):
+Assuming you have a Jetscape docker installation according to the above instructions (with a shared folder located at `~/jetscape-docker`, containing the Jetscape repository at `~/jetscape-docker/JETSCAPE`), you should do (from outside the docker container):